Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Models and methods

-In the priors described above the variance of the effect sizes ($\omega^2$) is independent of the average effect ($\bar b$).
-In some settings this independence assumption may seem unattractive.
-For example, in meta-analysis, we may expect genuine genetic association to possess the property that effect sizes across studies typically have the same sign (\cite {Owen2009}), regardless whether $\bar b$ is small or large.
+The above priors assume independence of the mean ($\bar b$) and variance ($\omega^2$) of the effects.
+In some settings this assumption may be unattractive.
+For example, in a typical meta-analysis we expect effects to show ``limited heterogeneity'' across studies and typically to have the same sign [\citet{Owen2009}], regardless of whether $\bar b$ is small or large.
 But the independence assumption implies that the probability that the effects have the same sign is much larger when $\bar b$ is large than when it is small.
-To address this we can modify the priors above to allow the variance to depend on the mean.
-For example, under the ES model, we can replace (\ref{prior.h.bs}) with
+To address this, we can replace the priors (\ref {priorhbs}) and (\ref{priorsbs}) with, respectively,